 Of course, generating these bindings does not guarantee that your solutions are correct.
 Test your functions: Put your testing code in a second file.
 We will not grade it, but you must turn it in.

 Assessment

 Your solutions should be correct, in good style, and use only features we have used in class.
+As in Homework 2, prefer pattern matching over functions like null, hd, tl and features like #1.

 Turn-in Instructions